Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Two-sample goodness-of-fit tests

-A first approach when testing the equality of two measures $P$, $Q$ on $\mathbb{R}^2/\mathbb{Z}^2$ is to test the equality of their corresponding marginals $P_x$ and $P_y$ on the unit circle $\mathbb{R}/\mathbb{Z}$.
+Our first approach for testing the equality of two measures $P$, $Q$ on $\mathbb{R}^2/\mathbb{Z}^2$ is to test the equality of their geodesic projections.
 This bypasses the dimension problem and allows the implementation of testing techniques based on Wasserstein distance for one-dimensional spaces.
-Optimal Transportation on the circle has been recently studied in detail in \cite{hundrieser2021}, where the limit laws of the one and two-sample empirical Wasserstein distance for measures on $\mathbb{R}/\mathbb{Z}$ are derived.
-However, the considered statistics are not distribution-free and only one-sample goodness-of-fit tests can therefore be performed.
-Here, we propose a partical alternative to test the equality of two marginal laws supported on the circle.
+Geodesics on $\mathbb{T}^2$ are the images by the canonical projection $\tau$ of straight lines on $\mathbb{R}^2$ \cite{boothby}.
+Lines with irrational slope map to geodesics which are dense on $\mathbb{T}^2$, and only lines with rational slope map to \textit{closed} geodesics on the torus, which are closed spirals isomorphic to $\mathbb{R}/\mathbb{Z}$ (see \cite[Figure VII.10]{boothby} for an illustration).

-As shown in \cite{Rabin2009}, given two pairwise different empirical probability measures of equal size $P_n$, $Q_n$ on $\mathbb{R}/\mathbb{Z}$, the circle can be "cut" and laid out on the real line so that computing the optimal transport between $P_n$ and $Q_n$ is equivalent in both spaces.
-This cutpoint can be found in practice and therefore computation of Wasserstein distance on the circle can be reduced to its counterpart in $\mathbb{R}$.
-Once the empirical measures have been relocated on the real line, carrying out a goodness-of-fit test based on Wasserstein distance is equivalent to directly performing such a test on $\mathcal{P}(\mathbb{R}/\mathbb{Z})$.
+The strategy is to project $P_n$ and $Q_m$ into $N_g$ closed geodesics, and to test the equality of each pair of projected measures, which will be supported on $\mathbb{R}/\mathbb{Z}$.
+These geodesics can be chosen a priori by the practitioner, or sampled from the set of all closed geodesics on $\mathbb{T}^2$.
+We propose a sampling method in Appendix \ref{appendix:geodesic_sampling}.
+This method prioritizes simpler geodesics (that is, with a smaller number of revolutions over the torus) in order to ease computational implementation.
+The algorithm we used to project samples on $\mathbb{T}^2$ to a given geodesic is described in Appendix \ref{appendix:geodesic_projection}.
+To avoid repetition of the same test, and to ensure independence between the computed $p$-values, we require all the $N_g$ geodesics to be different.

-The distribution-free Wasserstein test for distributions on $\mathbb{R}$ introduced in \cite{Ramdas2015} therefore allows for testing $H_0^x: P_x=Q_x$ and $H_0^y: P_y=Q_y$.
-The main idea of this approach is to use Wasserstein distance to compare $G_m(F_n^{-1})$ to the uniform distribution, where $F_n$ and $G_m$ are the empirical cumulative distribution functions associated to $P_n$ and $Q_m$, respectively.
-The corresponding statistic is distribution-free under the null.
-In our setting, a $p$-value for the test $H_0: P=Q$ is given by twice the minimum of the $p$-values obtained for $H_0^x$ and $H_0^y$, after multiplicity correction.
-It is obvious that sensitivity when testing $H_0$ may not be satisfactory, as two different measures in $\mathbb{R}^2/\mathbb{Z}^2$ can have the same marginals.
-Nevertheless, rejection of $H_0^x$ or $H_0^y$ implies rejection of $H_0$, so the test can be always performed as a first move to detect differences, non-rejections of $H_0$ being further analyzed with an alternative procedure such as the one described in the next section.
+In this section, we propose a two-sample Wasserstein test to assess the equality of two measures supported on the circle, and state how to combine the resulting $N_g$-tuple of $p$-values into a global $p$-value for the bi-dimensional problem.
+From now on, to simplify notation, we will denote by $\mathcal{T}_2$ any squared Wasserstein distance, the ground space being inferred from the corresponding measures.